giraldeau/MCAC/README.md

 You then juste have to use the executable with this parameters file

     bin/release/MCAC params.txt

+### Python

+A library is available in the pymcac folder.
+It is prepared when you compile the code in a virtual environment
-Again, on Newton you have to activate the correct environment before
+In order to use `pymcac` you need to activate the virtual environment

-    scl enable devtoolset-9 bash
+    source venv/bin/activate

 ## Output
 ### Terminal